New season… New team… You need to flex on those young bloods with the new drip on your feet.

 Again, I loved how the upper, after giving it some time, was as form-fitting as it was contained.
-You don’t get that imbalance within the upper anymore as you would do from the 15, them more emphasizing comfort rather than balancing out all the aspects.
-With the 16 – you’re getting that all inclusive package.
+You don’t get that imbalance within the upper anymore as you did in the 15 – them more emphasizing comfort rather than balancing out all the aspects.
+With the 16 – you’re getting that all-inclusive package.

 Now, if you still do run into some type of slippage problems, no matter what type it is, try playing around with the second row of lace feeds you got.
 That should do the trick.
 Also, the tongue has a built-in gusset for an easy access to the shoe as well as for feet with a higher bridge.